October 6, 2025

 Activate a prepaid eSIM:

-1. Once purchased, the carrier will provide you with either a QR code to scan or a link to click on to activate the eSIM.
+1. Once you make a purchase, the carrier will provide you with either a QR code to scan or a link to click on to activate the eSIM.

 2. Scan the QR code using the mobile device with which you want to use the eSIM.